apep-ix/passwdgen/README.md

 passwdgen -l -c -n -s

 # Arguments
+    -h, --help   show help and exit.

-    -l: total length of the password must be between 6-256 inclusive (required).
+    -l, --len    total length of the password must be between 6-256 inclusive (required).
-    -c: number of characters in the password (use 0 for no characters) (required).
+    -c, --char   number of characters in the password (use 0 for no characters) (required).
-    -n: number of digits in the password (use 0 for no digits) (required).
+    -n, --num    number of digits in the password (use 0 for no digits) (required).
-    -s: number of special characters in the password (use 0 for no special ch) (required).
+    -s, --spec   number of special characters in the password (use 0 for no special ch) (required).

 # Examples